-Absolicon provide heating in Swedish pavilion during World Expo 2020 in Dubai
+Absolicon provide heating in the Swedish pavilion during Expo 2020 – Dubai, UAE

-Absolicon has been selected as a show case of innovative Swedish sustainability technology and will participate in the Swedish delegation at the World Expo in Dubai.
-Absolicon will demonstrate its solution by providing water and air heating to the Swedish pavilion ‘The Forest’ throughout the exhibition period.
+Absolicon has been selected as a showcase of innovative Swedish sustainability technology and will participate in the Swedish delegation at the World Expo in Dubai.
+Absolicon will demonstrate its solution by providing heat for domestic hot water demand to the Swedish pavilion ‘The Forest’ throughout the exhibition period.

 The World Expo is one of the oldest and largest international events on the planet, taking place every five years and lasting six months.
 It’s a festival for everyone, where everyone can experience, explore, innovate and have fun by sharing ideas and working together.